 So, what happens if your property is not in a 10/50 zone?
 You'll probably need to apply for a permit from the council.

 The BMCC maintains a set of regulations - the Tree Preservation Order - governing what we can do with our trees.
 (It wouldn't be the Blueys without trees!)
-All the fine details can be found on the BMCC Tree Managament and Removal page, but basically you'll need a permit to remove OR prune a living tree if it's taller than 4 metres.
+All the fine details can be found on the BMCC Trees and vegetation on private land page, but basically you'll need a permit to remove OR prune a living tree if it's taller than 4 metres.
 You won't need a permit to remove dead or hazardous trees, trees on the council's weeds list, or to prune dead or broken limbs.

-Click here to download a copy of the council's Tree Removal Application (or grab it from their website).
+Click here to download a copy of the council's Tree Removal Application (or grab it from their website link above).
+As of 2018 you can also create an account with council and lodge an application online - choose the "Lodge" option here.
 There is of course a fee applicable for lodging a permit application, which is detailed in the link above.
 (Note - there's also a BIG penalty for removing trees without a permit!)